Caball009/Call-of-Duty-4-X-Demo-Tool/README.md

 ## Credits:

-- The code is based off parts of the Quake III Arena and Call of Duty 4 code.
+- The code is based off parts of the Quake III Arena and Call of Duty 4 code;

-- Cheers to the devs from CoD4X for simultaneously creating the problem of incompatible demos, as well as making much of the code needed to rectify this problem publicly available.
+- Cheers to the devs from CoD4X for simultaneously creating the problem of incompatible demos, as well as making much of the code needed to rectify this problem publicly available;
-- Cheers to Iswenzz for parts of the C++ code related to reading / parsing of demos.
+- Cheers to Iswenzz for parts of the C++ code related to reading / parsing of demos;
 - Cheers to Du[R]eX for the code for the interactive .html page, and kudos for creating the first (public) CoD4 demo manager.